Ways to Make a Gift

 Gifts of Stock and Mutual Fund Shares

-Gifts of appreciated stock and mutual fund shares may be deducted at fair market value on the date of transfer to the College.
+Giving appreciated securities is a tax-wise way to support our Humanics philosophy of education.
+For securities held longer than one year, you can deduct their full fair-market value on the date of transfer, regardless of what you originally paid for them.
+You may also avoid paying capital gains tax.
 For this option, be sure to contact the Office of Development, as contacting your broker alone may not ensure correct crediting of the gift to the College in your name.
 Download our stock fund gift form.

 Many businesses and corporations match the personal gifts to educational institutions made by employees, retirees, and their family members.
 Contact your company's personnel office for more information, or click here and search our online gift clearinghouse.

-Bequests, life insurance, retirement plans, gift annuities, charitable remainder trusts, and charitable lead trusts are examples of some planned giving vehicles.
+Bequests, life insurance, IRAs, retirement plans, gift annuities, charitable remainder trusts, and charitable lead trusts are examples of some planned giving vehicles.
 By giving such gifts, you contribute to the College and, in some instances, increase your annual income, enjoy a tax deduction, and reduce taxes on your capital gains.
 For additional information, visit Springfield College's Planned Gifts page.
-Download our sample bequest wording document.

 Gifts of real estate can be made to the College outright, transferred to the College in a bargain sale, or used to fund a gift annuity or a unitrust.
 You can also contribute real estate to the College and reserve the right to occupy the property during your lifetime.
 Each plan has its own tax on income benefits.